This is what I use to get stuff done

 I bought it right after using one during my last holiday trip. — Amazon

 Coming from the now Open Source software TextMate, Sublime Text is the fastest and simplest code editor I've ever used.
-From time to time I give Atom a try but I still don't feel comfortable.
+From time to time I give Atom or VS Code a try but I still don't feel comfortable.
 I use it with Spacegray theme, and Source Code Pro font.
+At work we use IntelliJ IDEA for convenience with our technology stack.
 The only vim command I know is

 Along with ohmyzsh.
 Chruby for Ruby (and Rubygems), and NVM for Node version management.
-I use Gulp for my Frontend tooling workflow, and Jekyll for building static sites (like this).
-I use vagrant to run Virtual Machines.
+I use webpack and Gulp for my Frontend tooling workflow, and Jekyll for building static sites (like this).

-The usual stuff here, I spend half of the day in DevTools.
-I try to keep it low on extensions: Blipshot for screenshots (Awesome screenshot was better but I don't like some of their practices), Earth View for new tabs (my favourite extension ever), Google Cast as a companion for the Android Chromecast app, JSONView (I can't read plain JSON responses), and uBlock to prevent tracking.
-I use bookmarklets in the bookmarks bar to send webpages to Pinboard and Instapaper.
+The usual stuff here, I spend half of the day in DevTools, even to take screenhots.
+I try to keep it low on extensions but uBlock is a must to prevent tracking.
+I use bookmarklets in the bookmarks bar to send webpages to Instapaper and Pinboard.
+For personal browsing I use Safari, and lately I've been using more Firefox.

 Other software and services

-There's a bunch of free and subscription-based software I use on a daily basis: 1Password, Spectacle, f.lux, ImageOptim, GitHub, Gmail, Slack, Wunderlist, Simplenote, Pinboard, Feedly, Instapaper, Strava, Spotify, Netflix, et cetera.
+There's a bunch of free and subscription-based software I use on a daily basis: 1Password, Spectacle, ImageOptim, Gmail and Calendar, Slack, GitHub, Dropbox, Simplenote, Todoist, Telegram and Whatsapp, Feedly, Instapaper, Pinboard, Netflix, Spotify, Strava, et cetera.

-This website has been built using the software and hardware above: it's based on Jekyll and Grunt, and hosted on AWS S3 with Cloudfront and Route 53.
+This website has been built using the software and hardware above: it's based on Jekyll, webpack, and gulp, and hosted on AWS S3 with Cloudfront and Route 53.
+Continuous Integration and Delivery is done with CircleCI.
+For images management I use Cloudinary.
 This, and all my domains have been registered with Gandi.
 You can find the source code in GitHub.